lbadillo/CelebrityTest/README.md

 In case you do not find any celebrity it will be printed

 `No Celebrity ID was found in the file`

+### Copy jar

+It is possible to copy the .jar file to another folder and run the application.
+For this it is necessary to copy or create a new file celebrity.txt and leave it in the same folder as the .jar.
+To execute the application you must execute:

+    java -jar basicttest-1.0-SNAPSHOT-shaded.jar

 ### Change input data